nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Delete and clear operations in KnottyPlanners:**

 All delete and clear operations (except `tag-del`) in KnottyPlanners will be followed by a confirmation prompt to avoid accidental deletion.
-Therefore, delete and clear operations must be followed by either `y` command (confirm delete operation) or `n` command (remove pending operation).
+Therefore, delete and clear operations must be followed by either the `y` command (confirm delete operation) or the `n` command (remove pending operation).
 Otherwise, the previous operation will remain pending and following delete and clear commands may be affected.
-Hence, if you accidentally mistype or enter an unintended command before confirming, we suggest you to use `n` to cancel any pending delete operations to ensure everything runs smoothly 😊.
+Hence, if you accidentally mistype or enter an unintended command before confirming, we suggest that you use `n` to cancel any pending delete operations to ensure everything runs smoothly. 😊

-**TAKE NOTE:** `Y` and `N` will be considered as invalid commands as they are NOT same as `y` and `n` respectively.
+**TAKE NOTE:** `Y` and `N` will be considered as invalid commands as they are NOT the same as `y` and `n` respectively.

 </box>